AlexSafatli/Pylogeny/README.md

  * Pandas
  * MySQLdb for Python
  * P4 Phylogenetic Library
- * libpll Phylogenetic Likelihood Library
+ * libpll Phylogenetic Likelihood Library (currently compiled with ver.
+1.0.0 with SSE3)

 Works With
 -------------